-Damien joined the Department of Political Economy in 2015.
+Damien (he/him/his) joined the Department of Political Economy in 2015.
 Prior to this, he studied and worked at the Université de Montréal (Canada) and UCLouvain (Belgium).
-He also held visiting positions in the Paris School of Economics (France) and the European University Institute (Italy).
+He also held visiting positions at the Paris School of Economics (France) and the European University Institute (Italy).

-More details about Damien’s research, including his publications, can be found on his website.
+More details about Damien’s research can be found on his website.

-Damien will consider supervising students who want to use quantitative methods, especially experiments, to study elections, parties, and public opinion, pretty much anywhere in the world.
+Damien will consider supervising students who want to use quantitative methods, especially experiments and surveys, to study elections, voters and parties, particularly with a comparative perspective.

 - Damien Bol, Konstantinos Matakos, Orestis Troumpounis, and Dimitrios Xefteris (2019).
 Electoral Rules, Strategic Entry, and Polarization.
 Journal of Public Economics 178(104065): 1-12.

-- Damien Bol, André Blais, Xavier Gillard, Lidia Nunez Lopez, and Jean-Benoit Pilet (2018).
+- Damien Bol, André Blais, Xavier Gillard, Lidia Nunez, and Jean-Benoit Pilet (2018).
 Voting and Satisfaction with Democracy in Flexible-List PR.
 Electoral Studies 56: 23-34.